ying32/govcl/Tools/res2go/README.en-US.md

 ----

-`res2go is a Lazarus/Delphi resource window to go tool, can automatically resolve the lfm, dfm component name, component type and event name.
+`res2go is a Lazarus resource window to go tool, can automatically resolve the lfm, dfm component name, component type and event name.
 Parse window information in lpr, dpr file.`

 Command Line:
 ```